Mr-Sz/Python-Projects/TicTacToe_game/README.md

 # Tic Tac Toe PyGame
 2P Tic Tac Toe for Terminal using Python

-Written by Sz,
+Written by Shahroz 'Sz' Khan,

->> Made this as my first actual python-project for my understanding of python up untill now.
+>> Made this as my first actual python-project for my understanding of python.